 University property may not be removed from any rooms.
 Damages to any room or apartment will be assessed to occupants for actual labor plus material costs.
 Occupants will also be charged for missing room furniture, screens, windows, etc., and disciplinary action will be taken.
 All damage/labor costs will be reflected on student account billings or security deposit (where applicable).
 No article of equipment belonging to the University at Buffalo, including furnishings, furniture, and television sets, may be moved within or taken from the building unless permission has been granted in writing by the Director of Campus Living.

-The department of Campus Living does not assume any obligation or liability for loss or damage to items of personal property, which may occur in its buildings or on its grounds, prior to, during or subsequent to the terms of this Agreement, regardless of cause.
+Campus Living does not assume any obligation or liability for loss or damage to items of personal property, which may occur in its buildings or on its grounds, prior to, during or subsequent to the terms of this Agreement, regardless of cause.
 This includes but is not limited to damage, loss, fire, water damage, theft, flooding, etc. Students are strongly encouraged to purchase renter's insurance for protection against loss or property damage.

 Room keys, mailbox keys, access cards etc., cannot be transferred, duplicated, or altered.
 Anyone transferring, duplicating, or altering a key/card will be charged a replacement cost, and judicial sanctions will follow if appropriate.

-Campus Living staff, as an accommodation to residents, will accept mail and items shipped to students by common carrier.
+Campus Living staff, as an accommodation to residents, will accept mail and items shipped to students by approved carriers.
 The University does not accept liability for damage or loss (even as a result of negligence) of any such article.
 Students should not have cash or items of significant value sent to their mailboxes.
 Students will receive 24-hour notice, when possible, if mail cannot be delivered on any given day.
 Mail/package service may be limited during University break periods.
 Only mail addressed to residents will be delivered, Non-resident mail will be return to sender.
 Mail cannot be forwarded until after the current agreement end date.

-The university reserves the right to assign students on a temporary basis to overcapacity assignments.
+The University reserves the right to assign students on a temporary basis to overcapacity assignments.
 The student will be required to move to a new accommodation as soon as a permanent space is identified.
 Students who reside in these temporary accommodations may not receive all standard residence hall furnishings and amenities.
 A rate adjustment will be made for each day a student resides in an overcapacity situation.

-The “Guide to Campus Living” is distributed to all residential students respectively, and is available on our web site https://www.buffalo.edu/campusliving Please refer to the Guide to Campus Living for student conduct guidelines and procedures.
+The “Guide to Campus Living” and “Campus Resident Health and Safety Guide” are available on our web site buffalo.edu/campusliving.
+Please refer to the Campus Resident Health and Safety Guide and the Guide to Campus Living for student conduct guidelines and procedures.
 Violations of University or Campus Living conduct codes and/or rules and regulations as now in effect or as may be hereafter promulgated may result in the termination or suspension of this Agreement.

 Solicitation in the buildings or on the grounds of any on-campus housing area is strictly prohibited.
 Students are not to use, or permit their apartment/suite/room to be used, for any commercial purposes whatsoever.